Seungwoo-H1/Skindignosis/README.md

 ## Requirements
-- Python 3.x
+- `streamlit`: For building the web application.
-- Streamlit
+- `Pillow`: For processing images (e.g., opening, resizing, and displaying images).
-- Pillow
+- `deepl`: For text translation using the DeepL API.
-- deepl
+- `python-docx`: For generating `.docx` feedback files.
-- requests
+- `azure-cognitiveservices-vision-customvision`: For interacting with the Azure Custom Vision API.
-- python-docx
+- `base64`: For encoding images in Base64 format.
-- azure-ai-inference
+- `io`: For handling byte streams (used when generating `.docx` files).

 ## Installation